What to Do Right After a Bicycle Accident in San Diego

 White bicycle on the sand on the beach

 Cycling in San Diego offers sunshine, scenic routes, and a healthy way to commute—but it also comes with risks.
-When a driver’s negligence causes a crash, the aftermath can be overwhelming.
-If you’ve been injured in a bicycle accident, what you do next can make all the difference.
+With more than 700 bicycle crashes occurring in San Diego County each year, the aftermath of a collision can be overwhelming.
+If you've been injured in a bicycle accident, what you do next can make all the difference.

 At Hulburt Law Firm, we've helped injured cyclists throughout San Diego recover physically, emotionally, and financially after serious crashes.
 Below are your essential steps after a bike crash.